 - Trick or Tip?Tipping can seem tricky.
 Knowing how much to tip, when is it considered too much, what policies do Read More...

 - Mental Wealth and the workplace: Protecting your mindWork can be stressful, this is true for nearly most worker positions.
 Many components of a Read More...

-The Sudbury Workers Education and Advocacy Centre is an organization of workers, students and community volunteers committed to improving the lives and working conditions of people in low-wage and unstable employment.
+The Sudbury Workers Education and Advocacy Centre (SWEAC) is an organization of workers, students, and community volunteers who are committed to improving the working conditions of people with low-wage and unstable employment.

-SWEAC will deliver support and education on workers rights, provide community spaces for workers to share and learn together, and ensure that all workers have a voice and are treated with dignity, fairness, and respect.
+SWEAC will deliver support and education on workers’ rights, provide community spaces for workers to share and learn together, and ensure that all workers are treated with dignity, fairness, and respect.

-SWEAC was started by a dedicated group of volunteers and workers who were concerned about the inequalities that precarious and low-wage workers were facing in Sudbury.
-The Centre was first incorporated as a non-profit organization in August 2013 and received starter funds from the United Way.
-Since then SWEAC continues to grow to better meet the needs of the growing precariat in the Greater City of Sudbury and surrounding areas.
+SWEAC began after a dedicated group of volunteers and workers were concerned about the inequalities that precarious and low-wage workers in Sudbury faced.
+The Centre was first incorporated as a non-profit organization in August 2013 after receiving starter funds from the United Way.
+Since then, SWEAC continues to prioritize the needs of the growing precariat in the Greater City of Sudbury and surrounding areas.